skye525/quartz-donut/README.md

 # quartz-donut
 General gathering place
-This is a staring hub for generl use please do not abuse my newbie status
+This is a starting hub for public use please do not abuse my newbie status.